 Facts are Important: Medication Abortion "Reversal" Is Not Supported by Science

-Facts are important, especially when discussing the health of women and the American public.
+Facts are important, especially when it comes to policies and discussions that impact patients.
 Claims regarding abortion “reversal” treatment are not based on science and do not meet clinical standards.
-The American College of Obstetricians and Gynecologists (ACOG) ranks its recommendations on the strength of the evidence,i and does not support prescribing progesterone to stop a medical abortion.
+The American College of Obstetricians and Gynecologists (ACOG) ranks its recommendations on the strength of the evidencei and does not support prescribing progesterone to stop a medication abortion.

-Yet, politicians are pushing legislation to require physicians to recite a script that a medication abortion can be “reversed” with doses of progesterone, and to steer women to this care.
-Unfounded legislative mandates represent dangerous political interference and compromise patient care and safety.
+Despite this, in states across the country, politicians are advancing legislation to require physicians to recite a script that a medication abortion can be “reversed” with doses of progesterone, to cause confusion and perpetuate stigma, and to steer women to this unproven medical approach.
+Unfounded legislative mandates like this one represent dangerous political interference and compromise patient care and safety.

 What is Medication Abortion?

-- Medication abortion is the use of medications, rather than surgery, to end a pregnancy.
-This safe and effective evidence-based regimen includes a combination of two drugs—mifepristone, taken first, and misoprostol, taken at a later point.
+- Medication abortion is the use of medications, rather than a procedure, to end a pregnancy.
+This safe and effective evidence-based regimen includes a combination of two drugs—mifepristone, taken first, and misoprostol, taken at a later point under counsel from a clinician.

 - Mifepristone stops the pregnancy growth by blocking the hormone progesterone; misoprostol makes the uterus contract to complete the abortion.